Lightwater: Development

 Prior to development, the natural vegetation was part of the Surrey heathland as seen in Bagshot and Chobham Common.
 The region has been inhabited since pre-historic times with tumuli in the heathland to the south of the village.

 In modern times, Lightwater grew as a place with holiday homes in a chalet style for people living in London.
 Since 1960 it has grown rapidly, with housing estates proliferating in the area just north of Red Road and the military ranges around Greyspot.

 Facilities

-The town has full medical facilities and veterinary surgery, a library, pubs, a post office, a range of shops and a petrol station.
+The town has full medical facilities, a library, pub, a post office, a range of shops and a petrol station.

 Transport

 Despite Lightwater being larger in size, the nearest railway station is at Bagshot.
 This reflects the fact that Bagshot used to be a more important town as a staging post on journeys from London to Southampton and the West Country.
 Lightwater has grown in size as a dormitory settlement in recent times.
 In the adjacent 1890s map of the area, Bagshot is a notable town while Lightwater is noted as just a farm.